 - An affiliate disclosure is a statement that specifies that you get compensated by companies whose products or services you mention or link to on your site.

-- The FTC requires websites with endorsements to include affiliate disclosures.
-Affiliate marketing programs also require affiliate disclosure statements.
+- Some affiliate marketing programs also require affiliate disclosure statements.

 - An affiliate disclosure should be written and displayed clearly and conspicuously.